World Dream Bank

-- Solar-panel installers tromped through our house this week.
+- Egyptian engineers: solar-panel installers tromped through our house.
 Priests of the new sun-cult!

 - Eavesdrop on the invaders:

-- Yesterday as I wrote my dreams, two friends invaded my room to talk to me, then stayed to talk to each other!
-I listened politely rather than boot them out so I could write.
+- Yesterday as I wrote my dreams, two friends barged into my room, arguing loudly!
+I was polite--rather than boot them out so I could write.